jremington/JohnDayRiverWaypoints/README.md

 **NOTES**

 (1) When the location data are plotted, for example on Google Earth, it is clear that some locations have significant errors, estimated to be as much as 100 meters, and may even appear to be on the wrong side of the river (trust the waypoint label R or L!) so the coordinates should be viewed as a guide only.
-I double checked the conversions in several cases, using alternative calculators, and conclude that the original UTM coordinates are themselves in error.
+The Datum is UTM zone 10 NAD27 CONUS, and I have not been able to find a calculator for UTM to NAD27.
+It helps a lot to set the GPS to NAD27, but still not quite correct.

 (2) Github does not support the .gpx file extension, so the files below with .txt extensions should be renamed to .gpx for uploading to your device.